0xvisualiris/weather-dashboard/README.md

 # Wetterstation Gründau 🌦️

-A self-hosted personal weather dashboard for my Ecowitt weather station in Gründau-Gettenbach, Germany.
+A self-hosted personal weather dashboard for my Ecowitt weather station in my village.

 > **⚠️ Heads up:** This is a 100% vibecoded hobby project built entirely with AI assistance.
 I'm not a professional developer and I'm not actively maintaining this.
 I built it to learn how AI can help with coding — it's a fun experiment, not production software.
 Use it, fork it, break it — all good.